clarin-eric/switchboard/INSTALL.md

 * In webpack.config.js, change ```process.env.URL_PATH ``` accordingly.
 * In Makefile, use the appropriate STATUS flag accordingly.
 * In nginx.conf, adapt the reverse proxy information accordingly.
+* In Dockerfile, change ENV variable for CLRS_PATH accordingly.